Founder

 In 1952 a tragic accident took the life of Pastor Jackson’s wife of 19 years.
 Shortly afterward the Lord gave him Freddie Mae Hill for his wife.
 As the church continued to grow, in 1955 a larger edifice was purchased at 212 E. 15 th St. It was renovated and dedicated to the Lord.
 During the 11-year occupancy of this location fire struck, and due to extensive damage, services were held in the home of Norman and Dorothy Batson until repairs were made.

 Under Bishop H. J. Williams leadership another church was purchased at G-3155 W. Carpenter Rd.
 We motorcaded from Saginaw St. to Carpenter Rd. in 1991 and celebrated the 50 th Anniversary.
 Bishop Williams led the church into a beautification and remodeling project.
 During Bible Study he instituted “Ask the Pastor” He said “Ask Me Anything”.
 He was a preacher and teacher in his own right.
 A famous saying that he had was, “I’m going to preach you the truth even if it you turn into a buffalo”.
-He was well known across the National Church and was honored in 2004 by the National Church for his record of efficiency and professionalism to the office of General Secretary.
+He was well known across the Church of God In Christ and was honored in 2004 by the National Church for his record of efficiency and professionalism to the office of General Secretary.
 The Secretary Seminars were named in his honor to “The Bishop H. J. Williams Seminars”.
 He was published in the McBrayer Report as the “Unsung Hero’.
 He was also known as the “Ordinary Preacher” He often stressed that here at Jackson Memorial we are a “Church Where Everybody is Somebody” and that became the motto for the church.
 Bishop Williams retired as pastor of Jackson Memorial in 2016.
-He pastored Jackson Memorial for 34 years until the Lord called him home September 29, 2018.
+Bishop J. Drew Sheard, who succeeded Bishop Williams as the Jurisdictional Prelate in 2010 became the interim pastor.
+Bishop Williams pastored Jackson Memorial for 34 years, the Lord called him home September 20th, 2018.

 Be a part of our story...

-Join us every Sunday as we gather to worship together a 9:30 am and 11 am.
+Join us every Sunday as we gather to worship together at 9:00 am and 10:30 am.